 This post may contain affiliate links.
 For more information, read my disclosure policy.

-These soft and chewy Gingerbread Cookies are my favorite gingerbread cut out cookies!
-Frosted with an easy royal icing, they’re the perfect holiday cookie.
+These chewy and soft Gingerbread Cookies are my favorite gingerbread cut out cookies recipe!
+They’re perfectly spiced and frosted with an easy royal icing.
 I’ve been making these cookies my entire life – and everyone loves them.

 gingerbread snowman and men with outlined royal icing and sprinkles

 My dad and I both love gingerbread.
-I cannot get enough of the flavor and texture of these cookies!
+I cannot get enough of the flavor and texture of these cookies – they’re soft and chewy and perfectly spiced!
 When I was young, we’d make this recipe every Christmas.
 I remember going to the cookbook cabinet and sorting through to find the Christmas one that held this recipe.
 Back then we only had a hand mixer so I remember how, by the 4th cup of flour, mixing would get hard.
 Usually my dad was called in to help finish up the dough.

 I make these gingerbread cookies every year.
 We normally make sugar cookie cutouts and these because I cannot decide which to make.
 If you’re wondering how to make chewy gingerbread cookies that are also soft AND keep their shape, this is the recipe for you.